 What sets us apart?
-Why is the Parikrma model different and has proved to be a successful and sustainable model?
-Here are a few of our practices that we collectively call the “Parikrma Way”.
+Why is the Parikrma model different, and has it proved successful and sustainable?
+Here are a few of our practices that we collectively call the “Parikrma Way.”

-The final leap: It is here that children take their final steps of their formal education before they start earning a living.
-The final journey in the Parikrma Model is higher learning through undergraduate and graduate college as well as vocational training.
-Given the nature of the backgrounds the children come from and the intense pressure to start earning a living, it is important to be with the child through this final leg of education journey before being placed in a job.
+The final leap: Here, children take the final steps of their formal education before they start earning a living.
+The final journey in the Parikrma Model is higher learning through undergraduate and graduate college and vocational training.
+Given the nature of the backgrounds the children come from and the intense pressure to start earning a living, it is essential to be with the child through this final leg of the education journey before being placed in a job.
 We provide scholarships to children to pursue college or vocational training.

 The last mile: What happens to children after they complete education?
-It is not easy for individuals from difficult backgrounds to blend and flourish without difficulties in a new professional environment.
+It is not easy for individuals from challenging backgrounds to blend and flourish without difficulties in a new professional environment.
 This is where we come in.
-We offer students support, and counselling on various nuances of professional life – including coping with new environments, team work, leadership development and lots more.
+We offer students support and counselling on various nuances of professional life, including coping with new environments, teamwork, leadership development, and lots more.

 UNIQUE INITIATIVES

-USSR: Every single day for 40-minute straight, the entire school – including children, teachers, staff and office help travel into newer lands, realms and worlds through a book.
+USSR: Every day for 40 minutes straight, the entire school – including children, teachers, staff, and office travel into newer lands, realms and worlds through a book.
 We call this enriching exercise the USSR – Unsupported Sustained Silent Reading.
-During the USSR hour, books of varied genre available at our libraries are savoured by children and teachers alike – following which children are encouraged to write brief synopsis, and add new words to their Vocabook.
+During the USSR hour, books of varied genres available at our libraries are savoured by children and teachers alike – following which children are encouraged to write brief synopsis and add new words to their Vocabook.

 Book club: Picture this: Parikrma children from Grade 5 on Skype discussing Oliver Twist with fifth graders from a school in the USA.
 Yes, that’s precisely what we do in the Book Club.
-An initiative supported by the UNESCO – Parikrma in association with international schools in the USA has formed the Book Club – Twice every month, children from Parikrma read a book, and discuss, share their perspective, opinions, likes and dislikes and expectations with children reading the same book at a school in the U.S. Our children have become virtual book critiques.
+An initiative supported by UNESCO – Parikrma, in association with international schools in the USA, has formed the Book Club – Twice every month, children from Parikrma read a book and discuss, share their perspectives, opinions, likes and dislikes and expectations with children reading the same book at a school in the U.S. Our children have become virtual book critiques.

-Architects of green: At Parikrma, every child’s idea is important and their voices and thoughts are weaved into actual programs and actions oftentimes.
-We are currently working towards setting up a learning centre and our children are helping us design the “green” building.
-Right from interactions with architects who specialize in eco-friendly and sustainable green structures, to hours spent on the internet researching on concerned subjects – a few select Parkirma children will consult with the architects to build the school – in a sustainable and eco-friendly manner.
+Architects of green: At Parikrma, every child’s idea is important, and their voices and thoughts are woven into actual programs and actions.
+We are currently working towards setting up a learning centre, and our children are helping us design the “green” building.
+From interactions with architects who specialise in eco-friendly and sustainable green structures to hours spent on the internet researching concerned subjects, a few select Parkirma children will consult with the architects to build the school sustainably and eco-friendly.

 TECHNOLOGY INITIATIVES

-At Parikrma it is well understood that technology is much more than just having computer labs in schools.
-Teachers are actively encouraged to use technology in their classrooms to make sessions more interactive and visual.
-Two classes in each of the schools are designated as virtual classrooms where lessons are conducted virtually.
-We have the Edurite room in each of our schools – Based on “Cognitive Learning Approach” – the most widely accepted theory of the learning process – the Edurite/ DigiClass provides a multimedia resource library with huge up-dated repository of animations, several hours of experiments and diagrams.
+At Parikrma, it is well understood that technology is much more than just having computer labs in schools.
+Teachers are encouraged to use technology to make sessions more interactive and visual.
+Two classes in each school are designated as virtual classrooms where lessons are conducted virtually.
+We have the Edurite room in each of our schools – Based on the “Cognitive Learning Approach” – the most widely accepted theory of the learning process – the Edurite/ DigiClass provides a multimedia resource library with a vast updated repository of animations, several hours of experiments and diagrams.

-All our four schools have a classroom connected “digitally” – A teacher from one school virtually substitutes an absentee teacher from another school.
-Even special classes, best lectures are delivered through this manner, making the best discourses available to all students across centres.
+All four schools have classrooms connected “digitally.”
+A teacher from one school virtually substitutes an absentee teacher from another school.
+Even special classes and the best lectures are delivered this way, making the best discourses available to all students across centres.

 CREATIVE PRACTICES

-Quality managers: Parikrma is one of the very few schools in the city to introduce the policy of instating Quality Managers (QM) in all its Centres.
+Quality managers: Parikrma is one of the few schools in the city that introduced the policy of instating Quality Managers (QM) in all its centres.

-The QMs get an overarching, yet a bird’s eye view of the functioning of all schools, but without getting into operations – All school heads are given autonomy as we recognise the need and freedom to experiment, and value each individual’s ideas and capabilities.
+The QMs get an overarching yet bird’ s-eye view of the functioning of all schools, but without getting into operations.
+All school heads are given autonomy as we recognize the need and freedom to experiment and value each individual’s ideas and capabilities.

 INNOVATIVE DISCIPLINE INITIATIVE

 A strict no-beating policy!
 Proper discipline cannot be brought about by punishment.
-It can only happen if children truly understand what would be good for them.
+It can only happen if children truly understand what is good for them.
 That can happen if they see live examples and experience it themselves.
-Keeping in mind the age factor, the discipline module has been crafted with appropriate consequences catering to different age groups.
-The focus is on correcting the behaviour of the student rather than correcting the student.
+The discipline module has been crafted with appropriate consequences catering to different age groups.
+The focus is on correcting the student’s behaviour rather than correcting the student.

 THE REMEDIAL INITIATIVE